serdarshenol/NavigationBackport/README.md

 ## Deep-linking

- Before `NavigationStack`, SwiftUI did not support pushing more than one screen in a single state update, e.g. when deep-linking to a screen multiple layers deep in a navigation hierarchy. `NavigationBackport` works around this limitation: you can make any such path changes, and the library will, behind the scenes, break down the larger update into a series of smaller updates that SwiftUI supports if necessary, with delays in between.
-For example, the following code that pushes three screens in one state update will push the screens one by one if needed:
+ Before `NavigationStack`, SwiftUI did not support pushing more than one screen in a single state update, e.g. when deep-linking to a screen multiple layers deep in a navigation hierarchy. `NavigationBackport` provides an API to work around this limitation: you can wrap such path changes within a call to `withDelaysIfUnsupported`, and the library will, if necessary, break down the larger update into a series of smaller updates that SwiftUI supports, with delays in between.
+For example, the following code that tries to push three screens in one update will not work:

 ```swift
   path.append(Screen.orders)